kylewray/nova/README.md

 nova
 ====

-CUDA optimized code for solving MDPs, POMDPs, and Dec-POMDPs.
+CUDA and MPI optimized code for solving MDPs, POMDPs, and Dec-POMDPs.